 How to protect your property from fraud

 Incidents of property fraud have unfortunately increased in recent years.
-Karen Liddiard, a Chartered Legal Executive and Head of Residential Conveyancing at Harold G Walker talks about some practical steps that you can take to help protect yourself and your property.
+Karen Liddiard, a Chartered Legal Executive at Harold G Walker talks about some practical steps that you can take to help protect yourself and your property.

 - Sign up to the Land Registry’s ‘Property Alert Service’ which is aimed at anyone who feels a registered property could be at risk from fraud.
 This is a free service and enables you to receive email alerts from the Land Registry whenever certain activity that seems suspicious occurs on your property allowing you to then take action if necessary.
 To create an account, simply visit https://propertyalert.landregistry.gov.uk.